Religion is an extension of our natural survival mechanism.

 Probably, very soon after its inception.

-Humans by nature, are self-centered creatures.
+Humans by nature, are self-centred creatures.
 We see patterns in things, and compare it to ourselves.
 We see shadows and assume it to be monsters, or have strange dreams that we assume have a hidden meaning because as an individual, we are “special”.

 We love grand, entertaining stories, and when we are told things, we end up mishearing and cooking up parts of our own (think: Chinese Whisper).